Camorra in New York City: Early crime bosses

 The cheap labor needed for the expansion of capitalism of that time was made available by the scores of poor Italian immigrants.
 Like earlier immigrant generations, a few Sicilians and Neapolitans engaged in criminal activities to succeed, employing the crime traditions from their original Italian home regions.
 One of the prominent crime bosses was Enrico Alfano, who became one of the principal underworld targets of police sergeant Joseph Petrosino, the head of the Italian Squad of the New York City Police Department.
-Another prominent criminal boss around 1910-15 was Giosue Gallucci, the undisputed King of Little Italy born in Naples, who employed Neapolitan and Sicilian street gangs as his enforcers for the Italian lottery or numbers game and enjoyed functional immunity from law enforcement through his political contacts.
+Another prominent criminal boss around 1910–15 was Giosue Gallucci, the undisputed King of Little Italy born in Naples, who employed Neapolitan and Sicilian street gangs as his enforcers for the Italian lottery or numbers game and enjoyed functional immunity from law enforcement through his political contacts.

-These bosses would eventually conspire to have Petrosino killed while investigating, sparking what would become one of the first national crackdowns against the emerging organized crime families.

 Apart from them there were different Camorra gangs in New York.
 The gangs had their roots in the Neapolitan Camorra, but most members were American born.
 The two New York based Camorra groups were the Neapolitan Navy Street gang headed by Alessandro Vollero and Leopoldo Lauritano, and the Neapolitan Coney Island gang under the command of Pellegrino Morano who ran his activities from his Santa Lucia restaurant in Coney Island.
+Camorra gangs largely dominated Brooklyn in the 1910s.
+Under Pelligrino Morano, the Brooklyn Camorra held the upper hand over the Mafia, then largely controlled by Manhattan's Morello crime family in Italian Harlem.

 Vollero and Lauritano owned a coffee house at 133 Navy Street in Brooklyn.
 The coffee house was used as the headquarters for their gang, which mainly consisted of Neapolitans, and was often referred to as The Camorra.
 Morano opened the Santa Lucia restaurant close to the Coney Island amusements parks with his right-hand men Tony Parretti, from where his gang made money in gambling and cocaine dealing.
 The gangs were not tightly led organizations, but rather loose associations where everybody worked for himself, although Morano was one of the leaders that initiated recruits as camorristi.

-Both gangs initially worked together against the Morello crime family from Italian Harlem for control of the New York rackets.
+Both gangs initially worked together against the Morello family from Italian Harlem for control of the lucrative New York rackets, aiming the take-over of the artichoke business, betting on the Italian lottery, the numerous zicchinetta card games, and the coal and ice business in Italian neighborhoods.
 The Camorra groups tried to muscle in the lucrative artichoke business, but the wholesale dealers resisted their threats.
-In the end, a deal was negotiated in which a ‘tax’ of 25 dollars was levied on every car load of artichokes delivered, under threat of stealing the dealer's horses or wrecking their merchandise.
+In the end, a deal was negotiated in which a 'tax' of 25 dollars was levied on every car load of artichokes delivered, under threat of stealing the dealer's horses or wrecking their merchandise.
 Coal and ice merchants also proved hard to extort, and the business gains of the groups were not as large as they expected.
 Eventually, they were decimated when their own members turned against them.